-The Academy of Cheese welcomes anyone who loves cheese, from consumers to those already working in the industry.
-The Level One course is an ideal place to kick start your cheese education, whether you are looking to get involved in the cheese world or simply to find new ways to enjoy cheese at home.
+The Academy of Cheese welcome anyone who loves cheese from consumers to those already working in the industry.
+The Level One course is an ideal place to kick start your cheese education, whether you are looking to get involved in the cheese world or simply find new ways to enjoy cheese at home.
 For the more serious curd nerds amongst us we offer a total of four levels of cheese education, culminating in the highly anticipated Master of Cheese.
 2021 will be a landmark year for the Academy as we launch Level 3, the ‘Fellow’ of Academy of Cheese certificate.

 About Debbie Courat

 Debbie is the daughter of a dairy farmer so has always been an avid dairy consumer, especially cheese!
 She studied European Law and Policy at University and moved back to Cornwall joining a graduate scheme for a car hire company.
 Needless to say cars weren’t really her thing and she came across Lynher Dairies advertising for a cheesemaker so sent in her CV.
 It was quickly established that her work experience skills were much more suited to sales and marketing and so under Catherine Meads mentorship she joined the dairy and has continued to develop these skills ever since.

 I’m so proud of being part of team that won a World Cheese Award